artyom-zuev/PB_ModExtensions/README.md

   - Fixes clamped part rating in unit generation preventing modding of higher rarities.
   - Fixes the internal spawn menu not selecting higher rarities.

-It can additionally be used as a reference for other patch mods and provides utilities simplifying patching and access to private fields and methods.
+The mod can additionally be used as a reference for other patch mods and provides utilities simplifying access to private fields and methods.
-Packaged using the [url=https://github.com/BraceYourselfGames/PB_ModSDK][u]Mod SDK[/u][/url].

 # File structure
+Intended to be used with the [Mod SDK](https://github.com/BraceYourselfGames/PB_ModSDK).
 The mod is located under a subfolder to allow using the root folder of a local Git repository as a target for `Custom project folders` in the Mod SDK.